SublimeText/InactivePanes/README.md

 ## About

-Inactive Panes is a split from [Origami][origami] which once included this feature but due to various issues it was removed.
+InactivePanes is a split from [Origami][origami] which once included this feature but due to various issues it was removed.
 I extracted relevant commits (for retaining the commit history) from the Origami repo to keep developing this feature because I've used it ever since and think that it's really useful.